harshsahu1/mypathfinder/README.md

 You can build walls to eliminate some nodes from the graph.
 To do so simply click on a node in the graph and it will change colors to black, signifying that it is now a wall.
-You can click your mouse, hold it and drag it in order to create larger walls.
+First you have to choose Add or remove Walls from dropDown from nav bar then, you can click your mouse, hold it and drag it in order to create larger walls.
-Clicking, or dragging your cursor over, existing walls will turn those walls back to normal nodes.
 Any walls built will persist through algorithm changes, weight changes, and visualizations.
 To remove walls you will need to use the "Clear Board" button.